Student Conduct

 Further Discipline/Student Conduct Code

-Upon receipt of an Academic Integrity Violation Report, an academic dean and/or Dean of Students may file charges against the student to seek additional disciplinary sanctions, including, but not limited to:
+Upon receipt of an Academic Integrity Violation Report, an academic dean may file charges against the student to seek additional disciplinary sanctions, including, but not limited to:

 • Removal from the academic program